uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/model_overview.rst

 Structure
 *********

-`dvmdostem` is multi-dimensional.
+`DVMDOSTEM` is multi-dimensional.
 It operates across spatial and temporal dimensions, soil layers, and plant functional types.

 =======
 Spatial
 =======
+`DVMDOSTEM` can be applied at the site level or across large regions.
+Spatially, `DVMDOSTEM` breaks up the landscape into grid cells, each of which is characterized by a set of input forcing and parameterization values.
+Gridded parameterization values describe soil and vegetation characteristics associated with each Community Type (CMT). `DVMDOSTEM` does not include the lateral transfer of information between grid cells.
+The CMT classification for each grid cell is static across the time dimension of a model simulation.
+These two factors limit the ability of the model to represent climate-driven biome shifts or succession trajectories from disturbances such as wildfire [@Johnstone2010].
+Design discussions are in progress for adding these capabilities to `DVMDOSTEM`.

-TEM is a spatially explicit model.
-The run domain is divided into grid cells, or pixels.
-There is no communication between the grid cells.
-TEM itself is agnostic to the spatial resolution - the resolution is controlled by the input files provided.
+`DVMDOSTEM` itself is agnostic to the spatial resolution - the resolution is controlled by the input files provided.
 Recent work has been done with 1km spatial resolution.

 ========
 Temporal